Cecil Roberts (Edric Cecil Mornington Roberts) was born in Nottingham on 18th May 1892.

 For the first time, some of the author’s most popular novels are now available as ebooks.
 These reissues began with the hugely successful Victoria Four-thirty, which was originally reprinted over 30 times.
 It celebrated its 80th anniversary in July 2017, with a new ebook edition.

-Read the novels of Cecil Roberts in exclusive ebook editions from Wyndham Books:
+Read Cecil Roberts’s novels in exclusive ebook editions from Wyndham Books.
+Available now from Amazon.